grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 ## Why this article?

-Through discussion with some good souls who acknowledged that the patterns is not overly popular and well-known and who encouraged me to write something about it, I decided to put together this article, documenting how I understand, use and evolve my drivers.
+Through discussion with some good souls who acknowledged that the pattern is not overly popular and well-known (at least outside the GUI tests automation) and who encouraged me to write something about it, I decided to put together this article, documenting how I understand, use and evolve my drivers.

 > ### Note
 > All the code in this folder is companion content to this article.
 The article does not discuss every part of the sample code.
 I encourage you to inspect it and play with it in your IDE.